brokenthorn/brokenthorn.github.io/content/intro-to-effect-ch1.md

 Idiomatic Effect code is succinct and expressive, best experienced by embracing its principles or exploring well-written codebases first.

-# Realistic Benefits of Effect
+# Benefits

-In short, Effect offers _probably the best way_ to write robust TypeScript applications at scale (and for the cloud), _from my experience_.
+Effect offers _probably the best way_ to write robust TypeScript applications at scale (and for the cloud), _from my experience_.

 Key advantages: